Kotlin Help

 extern libnative_ExportedSymbols* libnative_symbols(void);

-The function libnative_symbols allows you to open the way from the native code to the Kotlin/Native library.
-This is the entry point you'll use.
+The libnative_symbols function allows you to open the gateway from the native code to the Kotlin/Native library.
+This is the entry point for accessing the library.
 The library name is used as a prefix for the function name.

 Use generated headers from C

-The usage from C is straightforward and uncomplicated.
-Create a main.c file with the following code:
+Using the generated headers from C is straightforward.
+In the library directory, create the main.c file with the following code:

-On macOS 10.13 with Xcode, compile the C code and link it with the dynamic library with the following command:
+To compile the C code and link it with the dynamic library, navigate to the library directory and run the following command:

 clang main.c libnative.dylib